daniwk/go-training-plan/README.md

-# Training Plan
+# Training Plan 🏃‍♀️📅

 Playing around with go (plz hlp).
-End result is a service for creating and managing own training plan.
+End result is a service for creating and managing own training plan